 Kirby D. Miraglia serves as counsel to individuals, public entities and private companies in transactional and corporate matters.
 Miraglia regularly advises individual clients on their estate plans, including the preparation of wills, trusts, durable general powers of attorney and healthcare directives such as the Living Will.
 Additionally, she advises closely held business owners on the importance of their estate plans as it relates to business succession planning.

-Miraglia also routinely advises clients on corporate matters such as formation and incorporation, governance and operations, and dissolution, while concentrating on mergers and acquisitions on the transactional side.
+Miraglia, who is a member of the National Cannabis Bar Association, also routinely advises clients on corporate matters such as formation and incorporation, governance and operations, and dissolution, while concentrating on mergers and acquisitions on the transactional side.
 Additionally, Miraglia serves as counsel to a number of county and municipal governments on a variety of municipal law and finance issues.

 Miraglia earned her law degree from the University of Arkansas at Little Rock, graduating magna cum laude in 2016.
 While in law school, Miraglia was a member of the Arkansas Real Estate Review and active in the student division of the Pulaski County Bar Association.